omar-nema/omar-nema.github.io/_projects/narrative.md

     <div class="block-text layered">
         <p>
         Use cases - the intended users for SONNET are marketers, or people crafting communication/campaign tools.
-Narratives here are not limited to a particular format or medium.
 CRA had envisioned a tool that curates writing content for users based on desired emotional response.
 By drawing on a database of quantified narrative research, the tool can also translate physiological measurements to emotional responses.
 Writers can therefore fine-tune stories to achieve an intended emotional response.
         <span class="info-tooltip">
-        <br> More about the desire to quantify narratives: rather than relying on subjective surveys to gauge emotional responses to a narrative - CRA wanted to move towards a deeper, more visceral (or at least, more physiological/physical) understanding of narrative responses.
+        <br> Narratives here are not limited to a particular format or medium.<br>More about the desire to quantify narratives: rather than relying on subjective surveys to gauge emotional responses to a narrative - CRA wanted to move towards a deeper, more visceral (or at least, more physiological/physical) understanding of narrative responses.
         <br>
         As a reductive example: <br>
         A writer looking to induce, say, suspense in their audience, may receive a suggestion to include a certain type of character revelation.
 After crafting this narrative with a writing suggestion, and testing it on a sample audience, users will go on to test the narrative on a small sample audience (using inexpensive, commerically-available physiological sensors).
 Test results are inputted into SONNET, which will reveal the induced emotional response.
 User can continue to write / test until the desired response is acheived.